DAC-web3/dac-network/WHITEPAPER.md

 # Whitepaper

-Detailed documentation describing the philosophy, architecture, and governance of DAC Network.
+Detailed documentation describing the philosophy, architecture, and governance of DACnetwork.

 Full version coming soon.